Robert M. Wachter, MD, Editor

-Urmimala Sarkar is Associate Professor at UCSF, in the Division of General Internal Medicine at San Francisco General Hospital.
-Urmimala's research focuses on ambulatory patient safety, including missed and delayed diagnosis, adverse drug events, and monitoring failures for outpatients with chronic diseases, particularly those with social vulnerabilities.
+Dr. Sarkar is Associate Professor at UCSF, in the Division of General Internal Medicine at Zuckerberg San Francisco General Hospital.
+Her research focuses on ambulatory patient safety, including missed and delayed diagnosis, adverse drug events, and monitoring failures for outpatients with chronic diseases, particularly those with social vulnerabilities.
 She directs the San Francisco Ambulatory Safety Center for Innovation (ASCENT), a patient safety learning laboratory funded by AHRQ, and currently holds research funding from the National Cancer Institute and the Gordon and Betty Moore Foundation.
 Her interests include the role of communication in patient safety as well as health information technology interventions.
-Urmimala also leads the AHRQ-funded California Public Healthcare system Evidence Network and Innovations eXchange (PHoENIX), an effort to promote and study clinical innovations across safety-net health systems.
-She codirects the longitudinal quality improvement/patient safety curriculum for the UCSF–San Francisco General Hospital internal medicine residency program.
-Urmimala practices general internal medicine at the Richard H. Fine People's Clinic at San Francisco General Hospital.
+Dr. Sarkar practices general internal medicine at the Richard H. Fine People's Clinic at Zuckerberg San Francisco General Hospital.

 Bradley Sharpe, MD, Associate Editor

-Kaveh Shojania is Editor-in-Chief of BMJ Quality and Safety and Director of the Centre for Quality Improvement and Patient Safety (C-QuIPS) at the University of Toronto, where he also sees patients as a hospital-based general internist.
-Kaveh's research focuses on identifying evidence-based patient safety interventions and effective strategies for translating evidence into practice.
-He has published more than 100 peer review articles, including in leading journals such as the New England Journal of Medicine, The Lancet, Journal of the American Medical Association, and the Annals of Internal Medicine.
+Dr. Shojania is Editor-in-Chief of BMJ Quality and Safety and Director of the Centre for Quality Improvement and Patient Safety (C-QuIPS) at the University of Toronto, where he also sees patients as a hospital-based general internist.
+His research focuses on identifying evidence-based patient safety interventions and effective strategies for translating evidence into practice.
+He has more than 150 publications indexed in Medline, including papers in leading journals such as the New England Journal of Medicine, The Lancet, Journal of the American Medical Association, and the Annals of Internal Medicine.
 He has lectured widely on issues related to the scholarly advancement of patient safety and quality improvement, including twice delivering invited lectures to the Institute of Medicine.
 Google Scholar lists 15,000 citations to his work for an h-index of 58.

-Before moving back to Canada in 2004, Kaveh was on the faculty at UCSF, where he was one of the founding editors of AHRQ WebM&M. He was also lead editor (and authored six chapters) of Making Healthcare Safer, the evidence report produced for AHRQ following the publication of the Institute of Medicine report, To Err Is Human.
-While at UCSF, Kaveh coauthored a book (with Dr. Wachter) on patient safety for a general audience that received excellent reviews in the New York Times and many other media and has sold approximately 50,000 copies.
-In 2004, Kaveh and Bob Wachter received one of the John M. Eisenberg Patient Safety Awards from The Joint Commission for the Accreditation of Healthcare Organizations and the National Quality Forum for work in patient safety that has had an impact at a national level.
+Before moving back to Canada in 2004, Dr. Shojania was on the faculty at UCSF, where he was one of the founding editors of AHRQ WebM&M. He was also lead editor (and authored six chapters) of Making Healthcare Safer, the evidence report produced for AHRQ following the publication of the Institute of Medicine report, To Err Is Human.
+While at UCSF, Dr. Shojania coauthored a book (with Dr. Wachter) on patient safety for a general audience that received excellent reviews in the New York Times and many other media and has sold approximately 50,000 copies.
+In 2004, Drs.
+Shojania and Wachter received one of the John M. Eisenberg Patient Safety Awards from The Joint Commission and the National Quality Forum for work in patient safety that has had an impact at a national level.

-Kaveh received his medical degree from the University of Manitoba and completed his residency training at Harvard's Brigham and Women's Hospital.
-After a hospital medicine fellowship at UCSF, he joined the faculty there for several years before returning to Canada.
-He held a Canada Research Chair in Patient Safety and Quality Improvement from 2004 to 2013.
+Dr. Shojania received his medical degree from the University of Manitoba and completed his residency training at Harvard's Brigham and Women's Hospital.
+After a hospital medicine fellowship at UCSF, he joined the faculty there for several years before returning to Canada, where he held a Canada Research Chair in Patient Safety and Quality Improvement from 2004 to 2013.
 In 2011, Dr. Shojania became Editor-in-chief of at BMJ Quality and Safety.
 Since then, its impact has risen each year.
 It now has the highest impact factor not just among journals covering patient safety and health care quality more generally, but also health services research, clinical informatics, medical education, and health policy, among other related topics.

 Audrey Lyndon, PhD, Associate Editor

-Audrey Lyndon is an Associate Professor in the Department of Family Health Care Nursing at UCSF School of Nursing.
-Audrey's research focuses on patient safety and quality in maternal and newborn care with an emphasis on how communication and teamwork contribute to safety and quality, and on preventing maternal morbidity and mortality.
-Audrey teaches research methods and implementation science at UCSF.
+Dr. Lyndon is an Associate Professor in the Department of Family Health Care Nursing at UCSF School of Nursing.
+Dr. Lyndon's research focuses on patient safety and quality in maternal and newborn care with an emphasis on how communication and teamwork contribute to safety and quality, and on preventing maternal morbidity and mortality.
+Dr. Lyndon teaches research methods and implementation science at UCSF.
 She is also a member of the Executive Committee of the California Maternal Quality Care Collaborative and a project director for the AHRQ-funded Safety Learning Laboratory at Stanford.
-Audrey received her nursing degree from the UCSF.
+Dr. Lyndon received her nursing degree from the UCSF.
 She also holds a master's degree in nursing and a PhD in nursing from UCSF.

 Linda S. Franck, RN, PhD, Associate Editor

-Linda received her bachelor’s degree in nursing from the University of San Francisco and her master’s degree and PhD in nursing from UCSF.
-She rejoined the UCSF faculty 2010 after a decade at the University College London, Institute of Child Health where she was the first Chair of Children’s Nursing Research in the UK.
+Dr. Franck received her bachelor's degree in nursing from the University of San Francisco and her master's degree and PhD in nursing from UCSF.
+She rejoined the UCSF faculty 2010 after a decade at the University College London, Institute of Child Health, where she was the first Chair of Children's Nursing Research in the United Kingdom.